 Miasma and the misfortune it brought to a household might not merely affect one generation, but the family’s descendants.
 It was thus the family’s responsibility as a collective unit to bring any relatives guilty of crimes to justice.
-The moral responsibility for each family member was thus firmly a collective liability.
+The moral obligation for each family member was therefore firmly a collective liability.

-If a family member isn’t brought to justice in a private manner and the proper Katharmos performed for any wrong-doing, it was expected that Miasma would be incurred by the negligent family as a whole.
+If a family member isn’t privately brought to justice and the proper Katharmos performed for any wrong-doing, it was expected that Miasma would be incurred by the negligent family as a whole.